Classical Social Theory

 This course introduces students to a range of key perspectives in classical social theory.
 The basic ideas and the key questions that constitute the foundations of contemporary social theory were established during the 19th century and developed during the first half of the 20th century.
 The different meanings of 'theory' are explored, especially through the contrast between theory as (apparently disinterested or 'objective') 'explanation' and theory as 'interpretation' from the point of view of participants in human interaction.
 These differences are influential in the choices that social researchers make between different ways of thinking about what is being studied and the methods used to study social phenomena.
 Students are encouraged to reflect upon the connections between the subject matter of this module, the research methods module and other modules in Social Sciences.

-The module introduces the classic contributions of theorists such as Comte, Marx, Tocqueville, Toennies, W.E.B du Bois, Weber, Durkheim and Simmel and the development of their thinking concerning modernity, capitalism, rationalisation and bureaucracy, and the question of moral and social order.
-The module then considers how the classic tradition has been transformed and new paths have been pursued in the contexts of Parsons' 'system theory', symbolic interactionism, critical theory and feminist social theory.
+The module introduces the classic contributions of theorists such as Comte, Marx, Tocqueville, W.E.B du Bois, Marianne Weber, Max Weber, Durkheim and Simmel and the development of their thinking concerning modernity, capitalism, rationalisation and bureaucracy, and the question of moral and social order.
+The module then considers how the classic tradition has been transformed and new paths have been pursued in the contexts of critical theory, feminist theory, 'system theory' and symbolic interactionism.

 To pass the module students must have achieved the expected outcomes at a basic level.
 They will be able to identify the main contributors to classical sociological theory and offer a basic description to their theories.
 They will show an adequate awareness of subsequent trends and the main similarities and contrasts between them.
 They will show some understanding of how theories may be applied to contemporary social issues.